 It might seem odd for a nearly deaf man to make a career of staging musicals, but Mitchell turned his disability into an asset, making the chorus enact the lyrics instead of simply singing, filling the stage with beautiful and engaging stage business to show through action what another director might have left to the music alone.
 Like Jerome Robbins forty years later, Mitchell informed every show in every aspect with his sensibilities.
 Playwright and lyricist Rennold Wolf wrote of Mitchell in 1913 that “a play, to my way of thinking, is not an actable play until the stage director has made it one.
 It may be a flawlessly constructed piece, and possess more than the average number of elements of success, but before the director has put the author’s ideas into execution and added his own it is a negligible quantity.
 And by picking the wheat from the chaff, and suggesting new wheat to replace the chaff, Mitchell has ‘saved’ fifty percent of the plays that have passed through his hands.”

 Mitchell had been born in New York City, November 7, 1855.
-He began his theatre career as a call-boy at Niblo’s Garden when he was twelve, alerting actors to their upcoming cues.
+He began his theatre career as a call-boy at Niblo’s Garden when he was a teenager, alerting actors to their upcoming cues.
 According to theatre historian Gerald Bordman, Mitchell "soon found himself on the other side of the footlights, dancing in a revival of The Black Crook," which had premiered at Niblo's Garden September 12, 1866.
-Mitchell's tenure as call-boy would have begun in the middle of the Black Crook's 474 performance run.
+Mitchell's tenure as call-boy would probably have begun during the Black Crook's 474 performance run.

 By 1874 he was performing in the theatrical company managed by his uncle John W. Albaugh.
 Mitchell's taste for the stage was in his blood.
 Two of his aunts were major stage stars, Maggie Mitchell (1832–1918) and Mary Mitchell (circa 1834—1908).
 Maggie Mitchell made a career of performing in Fanchon (1861), based on George Sand’s La Petite Fadette.
 Julian performed with his Aunt Maggie in a revival of Fanchon in 1881.